Vyral/mike-wall-recruiting/_drafts/jaret-ghents-fruitful-move-to-exp.md

 ---
 layout: post
-title: Jaret Ghent's fruitful move to EXP
+title: Jaret Ghent's fruitful move to EXP Since He 1st Heard about it in 2009
 date:
 tags:
 excerpt: